stronnag/mwptools/README.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and architecure agnostic.
-The suite is developed on Arch Linux and is tested on Ubuntu (current release); building and running on any platform that supports:
+The suite is developed on Arch Linux and is tested on Ubuntu (current release); building and running on any platform that supports (recent versions of):

  * gtk+3.0 (3.8 or later);
  * vala and gcc;
  * Clutter (software GL is fine);
  * libchamplain;
+ * libespeak;
+ * libbluetooth (linux);
  * mspsim requires Posix pseudo-terminals.

 mwptools is tested on x86_64, ia32 and ARM devices.